manell0/couronne/testing.md

 - The [RESPONSIVE WEB DESIGN CHECKER](https://responsivedesignchecker.com/) service is used to check how responsive the website is.

   - Is also checked with the browser's built-in responsive tool (inspect).

-- The [W3C Markup Validator](https://validator.w3.org/) service was used to validate the HTML code used.

 - The [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) service was used to validate the CSS code used.